hashicorp/terraform-provider-tls/website/docs/r/locally_signed_cert.html.md

   [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp.
 * `validity_end_time` - The time until which the certificate is invalid, as an [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp.
+* `certificate_p12` -The certificate, intermediate, and the private key archived as a PFX file (PKCS12 format, generally used by Microsoft products).
+The data is base64 encoded (including padding), and its password is configurable via the certificate_p12_password argument.
+  This field is empty if creating a locally signed certificate from a CSR.

 ## Automatic Renewal